Cory MorowitZ Cory MorowitZ

 In November 2020, movie and TV stars Ryan Reynolds and Rob McElhenny (entertainment) took over the Wrexham Football Club in Wales (sports), and within around a year and a half, launched a streaming series Welcome to Wrexham(entertainment).
 Now in its fifth season, the series has posted 50 episodes and is currently the 86th most popular streaming show according to televisionstats.com.

-This merging of sports and entertainment has had a significant impact on related sports betting (gambling).
+f sports and entertainment has had a significant impact on related sports betting (gambling).
 Notably, the betting company Entain reported in 2023 that wagering activity on Wrexham games increased 781% in Australia and 3818% in the US, mind-boggling numbers.

 Can we learn something from restaurant demand?